Can You Sell a House in Probate in Florida?

 How Probate Sales Work in Florida

-When someone passes away and leaves real estate, the property typically goes through probate—a court-supervised process to settle the estate.
-Many families assume they have to wait until probate is complete to sell, but that's not true.
+When someone passes away and leaves real estate, the property typically goes through probate, a court-supervised process to settle the estate.
+Many families assume they have to wait until probate is complete to sell, but it's unlikely to be true.

 In Florida, the personal representative (also called the executor) can sell estate property with proper court approval.
 Here's how it works: